 Frequently Asked Questions

-How much will it cost to have my student recital recorded?
+How much does it cost to have my student recital recorded?

-Myers Recording Studio can record student recitals in Greenfield Hall, Myers Recital Hall (Room 240), Mikowsky Hall, Pforzheimer Hall (Room 606), Studio 610 and Miller Recital Hall.
-Myers Recording Studio cannot record recitals given off-campus or in Room 607.
+Myers Recording Studio can record student recitals in Greenfield Hall, Myers Recital Hall, Mikowsky Hall, Pforzheimer Hall, Miller Recital Hall and the Bossi-Comelli Studio.
+Myers Recording Studio cannot record recitals given off-campus or in Room 707.